Writing Acceptance Criteria (AC)

 - Get stuck, and try writing criteria using the scenario-oriented style instead.

-- Once a thorough understanding has been gleaned, rewrite criteria using the rule-oriented style, such that it is more concise.
+- Once a thorough understanding has been gleaned, refine criteria using the hybrid-style, such that it is more concise.

 Rule-oriented style